Oipipa/phynjo/README.md

 exists mostly for readability in tests.
 It hides the record selector and keeps call-sites short.

-### `NumericWorkflow.hs` — design notes
+### `NumericWorkflow.hs`

-The Boolean side had `EventWorkflow`; I needed the same idea for the numeric layer—a data structure that lets me put together a handful of `NumericRule`s into a single stepper without writing a bespoke interpreter for every integrator.
+The Boolean side had `EventWorkflow`; I needed the same idea for the numeric layer, a data structure that lets me put together a handful of `NumericRule`s into a single stepper without writing a bespoke interpreter for every integrator.
 That became `NumericWorkflow`.

 ```haskell
 data NumericWorkflow